23 Best Things to Do in Isla Mujeres Mexico in 2025

 This beach is located just next to Playa Norte, but it’s slightly less crowded because the water isn’t quite as clear.

-But that doesn’t mean it’s any less gorgeous – in fact, the sunset here is simply stunning.
-Order a cocktail and watch as the sun goes down over the water.
+But that doesn’t mean it’s any less gorgeous!
+You can order a cocktail and watch as the sun goes down over the water.

 You don’t get to see sunsets like this from the mainland so watching the sunset in Isla Mujeres really shouldn’t be missed!